GeRDI-Project/HarvesterControlCenter/README.md

 ## Deployment

 A Docker Container for production with nginx as buildin reverse proxy.
-If you do not have a SSL Configuration, please remove the line "proxy_set_header X-Forwarded-Proto https;" from the nginx configuration in folder nginx/nginx.conf.
+If you do have a SSL Configuration, please add the line "proxy_set_header X-Forwarded-Proto https;" in the nginx configuration found in folder nginx/nginx.conf.

 First build the docker container...